A dental crown is the pinnacle of technological innovation in the dental industry.

 Crowns in Sydney are used to address cavities on your teeth.
 Cavities are holes in the enamel that have been caused by tooth decay.
 These holes make the rest of the tooth, and the surrounding teeth, vulnerable to further damage and infection.

-With a dental crown, however, you have a replacement for the lost natural enamel.
+With dental crowns in Sydney, however, you have a replacement for the lost natural enamel.
 Porcelain crowns are made to last long as well, and can offer even better protection than the natural enamel of your tooth.

 Disadvantages of a Dental Crown